bochk44/DnDCharacterCreator/README.md

 **_[CLICK HERE FOR CURRENT BUILD](https://bochk44.github.io/DnDCharacterCreator/)_**

-Basic Groundrules:
----

 * If you are adding entirely new content, just throw it in the main branch
 * If you aren't sure if we want to commit to edit of an existing file you've made, **make a pull request**
 * If you want to test interactions in GitHub, just make a new file

-(if you think of your own, feel free to add to the list)

 ## TODO: